 Small changes can make a big difference to the air you breathe: Find out how you can burn better

-Regular sweeping is vital to remove blockages and soot.
-This prevents fires and allows deadly combustion gases to be safely vented through the chimney.
-Clean chimneys burn more efficiently, which will save you money, as well as helping to preserve the environment.
+Regular sweeping is vital in preventing blockages and removing soot.
+This prevents fires and allows deadly gases such as Carbon Monoxide to be safely vented through the chimney.
+Added to this clean chimneys burn more efficiently, which will in turn will save you money, as well as helping to preserve the environment.

 Smokless Coals: Once a year Wood: Twice a year when in use Bitumous Coal: Twice a year Oil: Once a year Gas: Once a year Thatched Roofs: Twice a year

-The ICS is a trade association for Chimney Sweeps and Installers.
-It was established in order to provide the industry with a benchmark for quality and safety.
+The ICS is a trade association for Chimney Sweeps, and was established in order to provide the industry with a benchmark for quality and safety.

-All of our members receive ongoing training to the highest standard in all aspects of flues and appliances.
+AAll of our members are passionate, conscientious, and professional, our sweeps are trained with the customer experience in mind ensuring they offer the highest standard in all aspects of flues and appliances.
 Many offer repair work, regular sweeping as well as installations.

 Our membership extends throughout the UK, Ireland and Europe.
 All of our members have Public Liability Insurance and can provide references, upon request.
 Customers wishing to locate a chimney sweep in their local area can be confident that we are experts in our profession, providing an excellent standard of service.